tlack/xxl/README.md

 ```

 The first line declares a global variable named `ctr`.
 Variables are defined
-using a symbol containing their name.
-Symbols (also called tags) start with
+using a symbol (also called a tag) containing their name.
+Symbols start with
 apostrophe `'`.
 Names starting with `.` are referrenced from the root of the
-XXL context tree, rather than being resolved in the locals context to start.
+XXL context tree, rather than being resolved in the locals context to start, which makes
+them behave something like globals in traditional languages.

 The second line invokes the built in `.net.bind` verb.
 On the left is the configuration
 options.
 In this case, port 8080 on localhost.